Esri/offline-editor-js/doc/howtouseeditlibrary.md

 	});
 ```

-Also, if you have other AMD libraries in your project and you want to refer to offline-editor-js within a `define` statement you can use the following pattern for importing the library.
+You can also refer to the offline-editor-js within a `define` statement using the following pattern for importing the library.
 Note you can leave off the `.js` from the module identifier, for example:

 ```js